thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 When columns from that table are applied in a search, the table filter is implicitly applied to the search.
 All worksheet filters are accessible from the query visualizer.

 Consider a table with a filter that is used in a worksheet.
 When a search uses that worksheet, the filters are automatically applied as a part of the search.

+## Worksheet filters

+A worksheet filter gets applied every time that worksheet is used.
+This means that for any search involving a filtered worksheet, all worksheet filters are applied before the search is submitted.
+So results are always filtered, even if the specific terms searched do not include the column(s) that are filtered.